 Whilst talking during a game may be an offence that will get you glared at or perhaps even expelled from a hall, the time before and after the game makes for an ideal opportunity for people to enjoy each other’s company.
 It only takes a quick trip to your local bingo hall and you’ll notice people have ‘bingo friends’, it’s clear to see that bingo forms part of people’s social lives.

-Whilst technological progress has meant that less people play in the land based bingo halls, the masses have been flocking to the various online bingo websites, which are now numerous.
+Whilst technological progress has meant that less people play in the land based bingo halls, the masses have been flocking to any of the numerous UK sites, such as this one., which are now numerous.
 This shift in playing patterns is not always looked upon as favourable to the social element of bingo.